HMS Euryalus (1803): Mediterranean, post-Trafalgar

 On 5 February 1806 Blackwood was still in command of Euryalus when the privateer Mayflower, of Guernsey, captured the Spanish vessel San Jose Andrea.
-This gave rise to court case in which the captain of the privateer alleged that Eurylaus had not been in sight (and so entitled to share in the prize money), but had come on the scene later and that Blackwood had coerced him to sign that she had joined the chase and was in sight.
+This gave rise to a court case in which the captain of the privateer alleged that Eurylaus had not been in sight (and so entitled to share in the prize money), but had come on the scene later and that Blackwood had coerced him to sign that she had joined the chase and was in sight.
 The court found for Euryalus having been in sight.

 Later that year George Dundas took command of Euryalus.
 Euryalus, Ocean and other warships escorted a large convoy to Oporto, Lisbon and the Mediterranean.
 When she arrived, she was assigned to patrol the coast between Cape St. Vincent and Cape St. Maria in the Algarve, and then to watch the port of Cartagena.
 After about four months she transferred to the Gulf of Lyons.
 In the Mediterranean her boats captured several small merchant vessels.

 Towards the end of 1807 Euryalus returned to England with Niger.
 The two vessels escorted several thousand of the late Sir John Moore's troops from Gibraltar.
 On her return Euryalus went into dock at Plymouth for a refit.

 Her next station was the North Sea and then the Baltic under Vice-Admiral Sir James Saumarez.
 First, Euryalus transported the Duke d'Angoulême from Yarmouth to Gottenburg.
 She then escorted Baltic convoys through the Great Belt.

 On 11 June 1808, she and Cruizer discovered several vessels at anchor close to shore at the entrance to the river Naskon.
 Dundas anchored at dark and sent a cutting out party in four boats from the two ships to destroy the vessels.
 The cutting out party burnt two large troop transports and retrieved a gun-vessel armed with two 18-pounders and carrying 64 men.
 The successful foray took place directly under the guns of a Danish battery of three 18-pounder guns and numerous enemy troops who lined the shore.
 The enemy lost seven men killed and twelve wounded; the British had one man slightly wounded.
 In 1816 the crews of the British ships received prize money for "Danish gun-boat E".

 Later that year Dundas sailed to Elbing, a small port in West Prussia about 60 km east of Dantzig.
-There he took on board Princess Marie Josephine Louise of Savoy (the consort of Louis XVIII), the Duc du Berry and other members of the French royal family.
+There he took on board Princess Marie Joséphine of Savoy (the consort of Louis XVIII), the Duc du Berry and other members of the French royal family.
 He carried them first to Carlscrona in southern Sweden.
 He then re-embarked them at Gottenburg and carried them to Harwich.